Aged Care Fees & Charges

 Contact Us on 1300 68 55 48 if you would like us to assist in arranging this for you.

-We offer three methods for the payment of fees and charges:
+We offer two methods for the payment of fees and charges:

 • Payment by Direct Debit

-This means that the amount on your statement will be automatically withdrawn from your bank account or credit card around the 5th working day of the month.
-E.g. For an amount due on a statement dated at the end of the month, the direct debit will be processed 1-2 weeks after the end of the statement month.
+This means that the amount on your statement will be automatically withdrawn from your bank account or credit card around the 15th day of the month.

 • Group Schedule

 This is available for pensioners or DVA Care Recipients who choose to have the pension paid into the Care Recipient trust account.
-A trust statement will be issued each month with the trust balance.
+A statement will be issued each month with the balance.

 Frequently Asked Questions: